FITNYC-FRS/MAIN/ARDUINO/Code/drawing_arm_code.md

 ```
 // two slashes like this is what is called a comment
-// anything written after it is NOT read by the computer
+// anything written next to it is NOT read by the computer

 // these two lines include libraries for the servo and some math
 #include <Servo.h>